PostHog/posthog.com/contents/docs/privacy/hipaa-compliance.md

 There are downsides to these two solutions:

 1. **Anonymization**: You can easily limit the data so much that it becomes meaningless and makes it impossible to perform standard and critical analyses of your product and users.
-There's no point reducing the data to an unusable state.
+There's no point reducing the data to an unusable state

 2. **Business Associate Agreement**: Business Associate Agreements are often expensive and/or require you to pay for a higher tier of product than you actually require.